 The TT Circuit Assen is located in the Netherlands.
 It was built in 1955 and is often considered as the Cathedral for motorcycling races.
 The total capacity is 110,000 with a possibility to seat 60,000 spectators.
 Apart from hosting the MotoGP races, the track also witnesses Superbike World Championship, Dutch TT, Champ Car World Series, and Motocross World Championship, amongst others.
 It is 4.545 km long with 12 right turns and 6 left turns.
 As a result, it happens to come with slow corners and flats that are extremely fast.
 Compared to most other tracks, the banks on the curves are grippy, and they allow riders to achieve higher speeds.

 The Dutch MotoGP timetable is more or less similar to the event taking place in late May, June, or early July.
-The Dutch TT had been traditionally held in June’s last Saturday, but it has recently been moved around to accommodate other races.
+The Dutch TT traditionally will be held in 25-28 June 2020.
 Earlier, many classes, from 50 ccs to sidecars, used to be part of the event, but it has now been reduced to just three categories – Moto3, Moto2, and MotoGP.
 After being first held in 1925, this race is regular in the calendar.

 Álex Rins was able to enjoy a second-place finish in the 2018 edition of the Dutch MotoGP.
 However, this happens to be his only podium finish.
 Even with the news of Suzuki managing to achieve plenty of new updates for the race, it may be difficult to expect anything more than a podium finish for the player.